AestasBritannia/Hydro-Br-leur/README.md

 Citra 3DS Emulator<br>

 # Others:
-The module is compatible with A-SOUL Games Optimization.
+The module is compatible with A-SOUL Games Optimization and Scene 6/7.

 Supports 2712x1220 resolution point-to-point rendering in Genshin Impact.
-You need to enable the high-quality option in MIUI Game Turbo, and delete hardware_model_config.json from the module.
+You need to enable the high-quality option in MIUI Game Turbo.

+Use 864p resolution instead of 728p as original preset for Genshin Impact.

 If you have any comments or suggestions, you can contact 981916119@qq.com.